-- a.
-SUPPORTS the use of pass/fail grading in the preclinical years of medical school.
-(2001) - 18.
-In regard to medical student work hours: - a.
-STRONGLY SUPPORTS the same limits on medical student work hours that it does for resident work hours as stated in Section 13 of the Principles Regarding Graduate Medical Education and Specialty Distribution.
-(2002)
+16. In regard to medical student work hours:

+a.
+STRONGLY SUPPORTS the same limits on medical student work hours that it does for resident work hours as stated the Principles Regarding Resident and Student Work Hours.
+(2005)

 PRINCIPLES REGARDING ADMISSION TO MEDICAL SCHOOL